-Chickens are very easily stressed and moving to a new home is one of the most stressful events a chicken can experience.
+Chickens are easily stressed and moving to a new home is one of the most stressful events a chicken can experience.
 Stress can have negative behavioral and physical manifestations in chickens, including, pecking, picking and bullying.
-When chickens of any age bully other chickens, the behavior must be interrupted and the bully, reformed.
+When chickens of any age bully other chickens, the behavior must be interrupted, the cause determined, and the bully, reformed.
 This is how I reformed a brooder bully, but the technique works with chickens of all ages.

-There is a difference between establishing or maintaining one's place in the pecking order and true bullying.
-Enforcement of the social hierarchy with the occasional peck or nudge is to be expected, but repeated aggressive behavior causing injury is not.
-If feathers are being picked or blood is being drawn, the behavior should be stopped.
+There is a difference between establishing or maintaining one’s place in the pecking order and true bullying.
+Enforcement of the social hierarchy with the occasional peck or nudge is to be expected, but repeated, aggressive behavior causing injury is not normal, nor acceptable.
+If feathers are being picked or blood is being drawn, the behavior must be stopped.
 Any time a chicken is injured, they must be physically separated from the other birds for their own protection until the wound is 100% healed.
 Failure to do so can result in cannibalism and death.

-chickens: Monica, Rachel and Phoebe, when conflict erupted in the brooder.
-Rachel, the red Frizzle, was mercilessly pecking at the other two chicks.
-Poor Phoebe took the brunt of Rachel's aggression and was often found cowering underneath Monica.
-I needed to find a solution to end to the pecking and help them become friends again.
-The breeder from whom we purchased the Frizzles assured me that Rachel had not been a bully prior to the move, so it was fair to deduce that stress from moving was the cause of her aggressive behavior.
-Cochin
+Not long after bringing home three adorable, 6 week old bantam Cochins with frizzled feathers, the red chick, Rachel, began mercilessly pecking the other two chicks.
+Poor Phoebe (the white chick) took the brunt of Rachel’s aggression and was often found cowering underneath Monica.
+I needed to find a solution to end to the pecking.
+The breeder from whom we purchased the chicks assured me that Rachel had not been a problem before the move, so it was fair to deduce that stress from moving was the cause of the bullying.

-Reforming a bully is fairly simple.
-I physically segregate the problem chicken from others, but allow the birds to be near one another so they can still see and hear each other without danger of further injury.
-The Frizzles were in a simple, cardboard box brooder, which was ideally suited to making a chick condo.
-To make the chick condo, I took a second large box and connected it to the first with duct tape.
+I physically segregated Rachel from the others chicks, while keeping her close to her brooder-mates.
+Everyone was still able to see and hear each other without danger of further injury.
+The chicks were in a simple, cardboard box brooder, which was ideally suited to making a chick condo.
+I connected a second large cardboard box to the first with duct tape.
 I then cut out a window in between the two boxes and secured window screening to the openings with a stapler.
-Hardware cloth could be used instead of window screening.
-Since the Frizzles were old enough to fly, I put some window screening on the top of the boxes to contain them.
+Hardware cloth could be used instead of window screening between the two boxes.
+To prevent the chicks from hopping out of or flying out of the brooder, I also secured window screening to the top of the brooder.

-Rachel clearly wanted to get back to her brooder buddies and I feel awful about separating them, but it was necessary.
-In 4-5 days, the Frizzles were reunited without further incident.
+Rachel clearly wanted to get back to her brooder buddies, but it was necessary.
+In 4-5 days, the trio was reunited without further incident.
 They have been inseparable ever since.
 If the separation is not successful in the first few days, a few more days in segregation should do the trick.